FreedomBen/Fedora-on-pinebookpro/README.md

 ## Download
 This image contains a base installation of Fedora with the GNOME desktop environment.
-Selinux is enabled and set to enforcing mode.
+SELinux is enabled and set to enforcing mode.

 The Fedora image can be downloaded using this link: